This page was most recently updated on May 8th, 2025

 A. Quorum.

-A majority of the Board of Advisors shall constitute a quorum for the transaction of business, requiring a motion; i.e.: funds disbursement, and policy change or changes, at any meeting of the Board.
-If less than a majority of the Advisors is present at any meeting, the majority of the Advisors present may exchange information or adjourn the meeting without further notice.
+A majority of the Board of Advisors shall constitute a quorum for the transaction of business, requiring a motion, i.e., funds disbursement, and policy change or changes, at any meeting of the Board.
+If less than a majority of the Advisors are present at any meeting, the majority of the Advisors present may exchange information or adjourn the meeting without further notice.
 [See Proclamation by Emperor XIX, Stan Wright.]

 B. Conduct.